UniFormal/uniformal.github.io/doc/setup/index.md

 If recommended/instructed switch to the `devel` branch to get the latest updates or create your own branch off `devel`.

-Build MMT via `cd MMT; sbt mmt/deploy` or by triggering an MMT build from within the Scala IDE of your choice.
+Build MMT via `cd MMT/src; sbt mmt/deploy` or by triggering an MMT build from within the Scala IDE of your choice.

 ### Step 2: Setup MMT